Influencer Program

-How does Oil Submerged PC Cooling Work?
+How does Oil PC Cooling Work?

-Mineral oil which is odourless looks and acts like water but behaves very differently, it ‘diffuses’ heat rather than actively cooling like with air and liquid-based solutions.
-The oil does not have free electrons which have to be present in order to conduct electricity, this means it’s non-conductive and 100% safe to your hardware regardless of how messy cleanup operations can be.
+Mineral oil which is odourless, looks and acts like water but behaves very differently, it ‘diffuses’ heat rather than actively cooling like with air and liquid-based solutions.
+The oil does not have free electrons which have to be present in order to conduct electricity, this means its non-conductive and 100% safe to your hardware regardless of how messy cleanup operations can be.

 Why Choose Oil over Liquid PC Cooling?

-I feel oil-submerged computers are more for hobbyists and PC cooling enthusiasts wanting to try something new, oil is thicker than water so, therefore, does not carry heat away from components as well as water meaning instant cooling power is not there when us overclockers need it.
+I feel oil submerged computers are more for hobbyists and PC cooling enthusiasts wanting to try something new, oil is thicker than water so therefore does not carry heat away from components as well as water meaning instant cooling power is not there when us overclockers need it.

 Mineral Oil Holds More Heat, which means you need bigger radiators to compensate

-While mineral-based pc cooling kits do not conduct heat as well as their water counterpart it does hold a lot of heat and keeps it at a stable temperature once it heats up to a certain point, perfect for server environments where heat is a common problem.
+While mineral-based pc cooling kits do not conduct heat as well as its water counterpart it does hold a lot of heat and keeps it at a stable temperature once it heats up to a certain point, perfect for server environments where heat is a common problem.

-Mineral Oil or Water-Based PC Cooling?
+Mineral Oil or Water Based PC Cooling?

-From my own personal experience, water-based kits do a lot better job of delivering instant heat dissipation, which as an overclocker is perfect for me, however, that does not go to say that oil submerged pc cooling does not have its place in the computing community, but from my own perspective, I don’t feel that it’s in the overclocking world.
+From my own personal experience, water-based kits do a lot better job of delivering instant heat dissipation, which as an overclocker is perfect for me, however, that does not go to say that oil submerged pc cooling does not have its place in the computing community, but from my own perspective I don’t feel that it’s in the overclocking world.

 If you are more interested in gaming, overclocking and LAN Parties then I would say avoid submerging your components in oil, it would be far too heavy to easily transport to and from LANs, you might want to consider water cooling your gaming rig, heat dissipation while more stable at higher temperatures does not match the instant bite water delivers under intense load.